DataDog/dd-trace-dotnet/docs/development/CI/RunSmokeTestsLocally.md

 mkdir -p tracer/build_data/logs
 ```

-Download build artifact linux-packages-debian/datadog-dotnet-apm_{currentversion}_amd64 and copy it to the artifacts folder created above
+Download build artifact `linux-packages-debian/datadog-dotnet-apm_{currentversion}_amd64` and copy it to the artifacts folder created above.
 Set `SNAPSHOT_CI` to 0 in docker-compose.yml, in the test-agent target.

 Then run the following